 2. Save for Costs

-The legal and administrative fees are sometimes an unforeseen expense for a first-time home buyer.
+The legal and administrative fees are sometimes a hidden expense for a first-time home buyer.
 These costs can range from 1.5% to 4% of the purchase price of the home.
-Saving for these costs will ensure that you are not scrambling at closing to find additional money last minute.
+Saving for these costs will ensure that you are not scrambling at closing to find extra money last minute.

 Closing costs include values for a home inspection, title insurance, land transfer tax, and real estate lawyer fees, to name a few examples.